Unordered Collection

 Dictionaries

-Dictionary is an unordered set of key:value pairs in which the keys are unique.
+Dictionary is a set of key:value pairs in which the keys are unique.
 A pair of braces creates an empty dictionary: { }

 Here is an example of dictionary with values: